 Fira del Col·lectiu d’Artesans de l’Alimentació

 The title of this one is a complete mouthful, which is appropriate as it is the food market!
 This market is usually open once or twice a month, but at Christmas, it has a special timetable so that everyone can have the chance to purchase something delicious from its stalls.

 The translation of the name is simply “Artisanal Food Fair” (although we like to call it the fancy food fair), and that is exactly what you will find in the Placa del Pi, in front of the Santa Maria del Pi church in the Gothic quarter, over the festive period.

-What to buy here: This market is a foodie paradise, and their selection of jams is amazing, I suggest looking out for the stall selling gin-infused marmalades and tomato conserves.
+- What to buy here: This market is a foodie paradise, and their selection of jams is amazing, I suggest looking out for the stall selling gin-infused marmalades and tomato conserves.
 For those who love to give edible gifts, look no further than the Fira del Col·lectiu d’Artesans de l’Alimentació.

-Other activities: Take a look inside the church.
+- Other activities: Take a look inside the church.
 The Santa Maria del Pi has some of the oldest “gegants” in the city hidden just inside the door and you can read about how they were protected during the civil war.

-The Ultimate Catalan Christmas gift
+“Caganers” The Ultimate Catalan Christmas gift

-You will find these in the markets of Santa Llúcia and la Sagrada Familia and we really do insist that you buy at least one.
+You will find these in the markets of Santa Llúcia and la Sagrada Familia and we insist that you buy at least one.
 Then afterwards, number two.
 Sorry, toilet humour.
 We’ll stop now.

 Much like every other European city around the festive season, there are Christmas trees and Christmas lights to be seen.
 Take a stroll around the centre to be filled with the festive spirit.
-There are lots of lights to see and lots more shopping to be done on the Passeig de Gracia, so be sure to take a stroll down that fantastic avenue; you’ll find everything from Gucci and Cartier to H+M and Oysho.
+There are lots of lights to see and lots more shopping to be done on the Passeig de Gracia, so be sure to take a stroll down that fantastic avenue; you’ll find everything from Gucci and Cartier to H&M and Oysho.

-If you want to add a competitive edge to the sight-seeing and shopping, try our Photo Treasure Hunt – you’ll see all the pretty, festive sights of the Gothic quarter while answering questions and taking Polaroid photos.
+If you want to add a competitive edge to the sightseeing and shopping, try our Photo Treasure Hunt – you’ll see all the pretty, festive sights of the Gothic quarter while answering questions and taking Polaroid photos.